Explore the Trails

 This means we are cycle-friendly, we have a safe, locked area for you to store your own bike, a place for you to clean and work on your bike and we know some great people in town who can help with any issues that need fixing on your bike.

-We also have a couple of mountain bikes available for hire.
-Our park is also kitted out with bike tracks.
+We also have trail bikes available for hire.
 With plenty of accommodation options available to you, this is the perfect place for all cycling enthusiasts to stay.

 Mountains To Sea - Nga Ara Tuhono